Youtube videos

 existed at all.
 In fact, he sued the Wall Street Journal for $10 billion for

-body, a young woman's naked body, uh wishes Jeffrey Epstein happy birthday, and then ends it with, "May every day be
+body, a young woman's naked body, wishes Jeffrey Epstein happy birthday, and then ends it with, "May every day be another beautiful secret."
+Well, this is now public and it clearly includes the

 president's signature.
 He's disputing that it's his signature, but it looks exactly like about a hundred other